alisadiq91/financeTracker/README.md

 ## Features

-1. Main Container – this is a simple page inside a container.
-It contains a welcome title, to welcome the user to the website.
+1. Main Container – this is a simple page which has a main container.
+This contains a welcome title, to welcome the user to the website.
 The background for this container is set to an opacity of 0.9 so the user can see the text, as well as the image behind.

 2. Slogan – underneath the welcome title, is a slogan to entice the user.
 It states, “For you, made by you”.
 This tells the user that they can be a part of the website.